Beijing North Refractories Co., Ltd.

 · Resistance to Chemicals: Generally resistant to various chemicals, though some formulations may react in highly acidic environments.

-· Easy to Machine: Can be precisely machined into complex shapes and components, offering design flexibility.
+· Easy to Machine: High Density Calcium Silicate Board can be precisely machined into complex shapes and components, offering design flexibility.

 · Non-combustible and Asbestos-Free: Safe for use in high-temperature environments.